 Start Freelancing on the side is a brilliant way to make a little extra cash or pursue a hobby.
 But for some passionate creatives and entrepreneurial types, there comes a time when they wonder if they should make the move to full-time freelancing.

 Deciding to quit your day job and freelance full-time is scary.
 But if you have decided to start freelancing then you should go for it since you would be able to work on those projects in which you are interested.

-With the right amount of preparation, information, and resolution, you will be ready to quit your day job and commit to a full-time freelancing career.
+With the right amount of preparation, information, and resolution, you will be ready to quit your day job and commit to a full-time freelancing career not to mention looking into taxes for freelancers so you could keep on top of the business finances and with that having a useful blank invoice template will ease some of the admin work for you.
+But I digress.
 Here are the steps as How to Start Freelancing.

 1. Have a vision.

 The first obstacle on the road to starting a freelance business is the largest: overcoming the mental hurdle that’s telling you, “You can’t and you won’t do it.”